sage-code/maj/basic.md

 * salu = bless you  (interjection: when somebody is sneezing
 * salo = health     (adjective: referring to a person or animal)

+## Words

+A word can have a specialized role in a sentence.

+* Nouns are finalized with {"a","e","u"} or a consonant;
+* Verbs are finalized with suffix "u", "ure", "ufu", "upa", "ugo";
+* Adjectives are finalized with "o" or consonant;
+* Adverbs are usually finalized with vowel "o" or a consonant;
+* Pronouns are monosyllabic, 2 or 3 letter long;
+* Prepositions are monosyllabic, 2 or 3 letter long;
+* Determinants are monosyllabic prepositions, 2 - 3 letter long;

 ## Pronoun

 Is a word that can function by itself as a noun in a phrase to refer either to the participants in the discourse or to someone or something mentioned elsewhere in the discourse.
 Pronouns have 3 cases in Maj: